yusuke-imoto-lab/RECODE/R/README.md

-# scRECOCE for R code
+# RECOCE for R code
 The current version of the R code is not fast because the PCA algorithm on R is slow.
 We recommend using the python code for large-scale data.

 ## Installation